Insider Guide: Best of Las Vegas

 Sophisticated and tasteful, Hyde Bellagio is one of the higher end nightclubs in Las Vegas.

-The grand salon is spacious with ample seating and the fountain terrace looks directly over the lake, offering one of the best views of this popular Strip attraction.
+The grand salon is spacious with ample seating and the fountain terrace looks directly over the lake.

 Like many Las Vegas clubs, the DJs at Hyde Bellagio are among the best in the world, and celebrity sightings are always a possibility.

-This multi-tiered chandelier isn’t just an interesting centerpiece; it’s also The Cosmopolitan’s signature bar.
+This multi-tiered chandelier isn’t just an interesting centerpiece; it’s The Cosmopolitan’s signature bar.

 Harrah’s Piano Bar